alexandreoliv/travelogue/README.md

 <p></p>

-4. Optional: click on any added country on the map to see a box with some general information about that country (capital, population, languages etc).
+4. Optional: click on any added country on the map to see a box with some general information about that country (capital, population, official languages etc).

 <p></p>